jaimegarza/jaimegarza.github.io/syntax/lexdriven.md

 ```

-We can display a state as follows.
+We can display a state where an expression has been seen as follows.

 ```
 State 1: